Tulsa Athletic: Support

 A supporters group associated with Tulsa Athletic are the Athletics Armory, who congregate behind the north goal at home matches.

 Fans have given the team several unofficial nicknames, including "the A's" and "The Foxes", named after 'Lester', a lone fox who resides in the team's stadium.

 Rivalries

 In 2014 Oklahoma City FC left PDL to join the NPSL, which created an in-state rivalry.
 The two clubs separated by just 100 miles played in the OK Derby.

 The inaugural Red River Cup was contested in May 2014.
 Four clubs (Fort Worth Vaqueros, Liverpool Warriors, Oklahoma City FC) met in a two-day tournament hosted by Tulsa, who won the title over Oklahoma City FC.

 Oklahoma City 1889 FC joined the NPSL in 2021 which resulted in another in-state rivalry, with supporters choosing the name “The War for I-44.”

+A crosstown derby against FC Tulsa was established in 2022 through the U.S. Open Cup nicknamed the Tulsa Derby.